MartinR2345/EndtoEndCybersecurityProgram-/README.md

 </ol>

  <strong>Why This Step Matters</strong><br>
-The objective is to identify what is being assessed.
+The objective of Step 2 is to identify what is being assessed.
 This scope is extremely important because it establishes what systems are being protected, what data is included, what users are in scope, what assets are assessed, what controls apply and what auditors review.
 Without a defined scope, risks become unclear and controls become inconsistent.

 <p align="center">
  <strong>Step Three: Identify Critical Business Assets </strong> <br/>